The Marine Seismology and Geoacoustics Group

 The bottom pressure sensors detect pressure fluctuations with periods longer than about 2minutes and they measure a change in sea level to better than 1mm (compared to a typical tsunami period of 6minutes and a small tsunami amplitude of about 3cm).

 In all of the examples in this section a wave is excited on the string as a pulse on the left-hand side.
 You can imagine moving your hand up and down on the end of the string.
-Some machines will show the movie faster than others and download times will vary - select the size of movie (papa, mama, baby) that transfers and displays best on your computer.
+Some machines will show the video faster than others and download times will vary - select the size of video (Large, Medium, small) that transfers and displays best on your computer.

 Example 1 - String with a fixed end